ViolaFerretti/Thermoelectric_Materials/README.md

 Thermoelectric materials are able to convert a temperature gradient into electrical energy, or vice-versa.
 Since the majority of primary energy is wasted as heat, the development of thermoelectric devices is essential to utilize this waste heat and convert it into useful electric power.
 To continue this research and to direct it towards the realization of novel thermoelectric materials, simulations that, based on the characteristics of the material, are able to compute the thermoelectric quantities of such materials are of crucial importance

-This software contains allows to calculate the following quantities characterizing 2D thermoelectric materials:
+This software allows to calculate the following quantities characterizing 2D thermoelectric materials:
 - Seebeck coefficient $S$
 - electric conductivity $\sigma$
 - thermal electronic conductivity $\kappa_e$